-ENGL201 Survey of Poetry
+ENGL 201 Survey of Poetry

 In this course, students read and analyze a variety of poems.
-Along with studying the formal elements of poetry (rhythm, rhyme, figurative language), students will learn to identify genre, incorporate critical contexts, and practice various theoretical approaches to the readings.
-Prerequisite: ENGL110 or permission of the instructor.
+Along with studying the formal elements of poetry (rhythm, rhyme, figurative language), students learn to identify genre, incorporate critical contexts, and practice various theoretical approaches to the readings.
+Prerequisites: ENGL 110 or equivalent, or permission of the instructor.
 (Fulfills English or Humanities requirement.)